 HUD verifies the accuracy of name and Social Security number combinations maintained by HUD against Social Security Administration databases.
 The input file to be compared to the NDNH only contains name and Social Security number combinations that have been verified by the Social Security Administration.
-Thus, HUD deems one hundred percent of the name/Social Security number combinations that HUD transmits to OCSE to be accurate.
+Thus, HUD deems 100 percent of the name/Social Security number combinations that HUD transmits to OCSE to be accurate.

-X. ACCESS TO RECORDS BY THE COMPTROLLER GENERAL
+X. COMPTROLLER GENERAL ACCESS

 The Privacy Act requires that each matching agreement specify that the Comptroller General of the United States may have access to all records of a recipient agency or a non-federal agency that the Comptroller General deems necessary in order to monitor or verify compliance with this agreement.
-5 U.S.C. §552a(o)(1)(K).
+5 U.S.C. § 552a(o)(1)(K).
 OCSE and HUD agree that the Comptroller General may have access to such records for the authorized purpose of monitoring or verifying compliance with this agreement.

 XI.
-REIMBURSEMENT
+REIMBURSEMENT/FUNDING

-Subsection 453(k)(3) of the Social Security Act requires a state or federal agency that receives information from the Secretary of U.S. Department of Health and Human Services to reimburse the Secretary for costs incurred by the Secretary in furnishing the information.
-The reimbursement shall be at rates which the Secretary determines to be reasonable and will include the costs of obtaining, verifying, maintaining and comparing the information.
-42 U.S.C. §653(k)(3).
+Subsection 453(k)(3) of the Social Security Act requires a state or federal agency that receives information from the Secretary of the U.S. Department of Health and Human Services to reimburse the Secretary for costs incurred by the Secretary in furnishing the information.
+The reimbursement shall be at rates that the Secretary determines to be reasonable and will include the costs of obtaining, verifying, maintaining and comparing the information.
+42 U.S.C. § 653(k)(3).

 Subsection 453(j)(7)(F) of the Social Security Act requires HUD to reimburse OCSE, in accordance with subsection (k)(3), for the costs incurred by OCSE in furnishing the information.
-42 U.S.C. §653(j)(7)(F).
+42 U.S.C. § 653(j)(7)(F).

 OCSE has established a full-cost reimbursement methodology for calculating user fees for each state or federal agency receiving information from the NDNH.
-A reimbursement agreement shall be executed each fiscal year of the matching program, and HUD shall reimburse OCSE in accordance with the terms of such reimbursement agreement.
+A reimbursement agreement shall be executed each fiscal year of the computer matching agreement and HUD shall reimburse OCSE in accordance with the terms of such reimbursement agreement.

 XII.
-EFFECTIVE DATE, DURATION, MODIFICATION, AND TERMINATION OF AGREEMENT
+DURATION OF AGREEMENT